310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 We’re planning to do a skit where I’m a delinquent who chats up with the transfer student, and then you and Midori-kun will come over and save her, remember?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 ahh~… that’s right. midori and i are the heroes, yes?

-that kind of feels strange. when i think of “hero”, i think of chiaki.
+that kind of feels [strange]. when i think of “hero”, i think of chiaki.
 {% endbubble %}

 {% bubble Tetora %}